18 August 2021

 The IAASB has decided that the proposed standard is to be separate from the ISAs with no intended need to directly reference back to their requirements or application material.
 However, the proposed standard does not address complex matters or circumstances so is not permitted to be used for audits that are not audits of financial statements of LCEs.

-Therefore, it will be critical in the planning stage to ensure the LCE standard is applicable for every aspect of the audit engagement.
+Therefore, it will be critical in the planning stage to ensure the LCE standard is applicable to every aspect of the audit engagement.
 The standard provides good guidance around the applicability of LCE for an audit engagement.
-See table below:
+See the table below:

 from Explanatory Memorandum para 50